All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Turkey and Vegetable Soup

 Simmer 4 oz diced turkey breast in chicken broth with diced carrots, celery, zucchini, and a handful of small pasta or white beans.
 Season with Italian herbs.
-This makes a gentle, warm lunch that is easy to eat on sensitive stomach days.
+This makes a gentle, warm lunch that's easy to eat on sensitive stomach days.
 Macros: 32g protein, 22g carbs, 4g fat, approximately 250 calories.

 Asian-Inspired Shrimp Stir-Fry